 - Mein Kampf is banned.

-- Phone-in game shows are banned there since november 2007 due to the fact that the FIOD-ECD attested that they were going against the practices of the law of gambling games there.
-SMS contests are still allowed though.
+- Aside from SMS contests, phone-in game shows have been banned since November 2007, due to the FIOD-ECD attesting that they were going against the law of gambling games there.

 Anime and Manga